tusharpatel88/CurrencyExchangeDiscountCalculation/README.md

    Apply various discounts based on the following rules:
    Employee: 30% discount.
    Affiliate: 10% discount.
-   Customer for over 2 years: 5% discount.
+   Customer for over 2 years: 5$ discount for 100$ bill if 105$ bill get 5$
    Every $100 on the bill: $5 discount.
    Percentage Discount rules do not apply to groceries.
    Only one percentage discount can apply to a bill.